-- n and Call 911.
-Tell the dispatcher the control of the the nature of the emergency. - If you are able to flee safely from the affected area, leave.
-If unable to flee, initiate your agency "Lock Down" - protocols. - If unable to secure a door, then barricade it with 0 0 - Hide under desks or inside closets 0 - Silence cell phones.
-0 - Remain in your secure area until instructed by Law
+- Call 911.
+Tell the dispatcher the workplace location and the nature of the emergency. - If you are able to flee safely from the affected area, leave.
+If unable to flee, initiate your agency "Lock Down" - Lock doors, turn off lights and shut windows. protocols.
+0 - If unable to secure a door, then barricade it with furniture.
+0 - Hide under desks or inside closets.
+Silence cell phones.
+0 - Remain in your secure area until instructed by Law Enforcement that it is safe to exit. - conduct that is disruptive or interferes with the ability to conduct business, it is legal to limit an individuals' access.
+Every State Agency has protocols in place for their